Trump, on tape, presses Ga. official to ‘find’ him votes

 “All I want to do is this.
 I just want to find 11,780 votes, which is one more than we have,” Trump said.
 “Because we won the state.”

-Georgia counted its votes three times before certifying Biden’s win by a 11,779 margin, Raffensperger noted: “President Trump, we’ve had several lawsuits, and we’ve had to respond in court to the lawsuits and the contentions.
+Georgia counted its votes three times before certifying Biden’s win by a 11,779 margin, Raffensperger noted.
+“President Trump, we’ve had several lawsuits, and we’ve had to respond in court to the lawsuits and the contentions,” he said on the call.
 We don’t agree that you have won.”

 Audio snippets of the conversation were first posted online by The Washington Post.
 The Associated Press obtained the full audio of Trump’s conversation with Georgia officials from a person on the call.
 The AP has a policy of not amplifying disinformation and unproven allegations.
-The AP will be posting the full audio as it annotates a transcript with fact check material.
+The AP plans to post the full audio as it annotates a transcript with fact check material.

 Trump’s renewed intervention and the persistent and unfounded claims of fraud come nearly two weeks before he leaves office and two days before twin runoff elections in Georgia that will determine political control of the U.S. Senate.

+It also added a level of further intrigue to Trump’s rally in Georgia Monday night — likely the last of his term — in which he is supposed to boost the two Republican candidates.
+In a rage after the Raffensperger call, Trump floated the idea of pulling out of the rally, which would have potentially devastated the GOP chances in what is expected to be a pair of razor-thin races.

+But Trump was persuaded to go ahead with the rally as a stage from which to reiterate his claims of election fraud and to present, as he tweeted Monday, the “real numbers” from the race.
+Republicans, though, were wary as to whether Trump would focus only on himself and potentially depress turnout by undermining faith in the runoff elections and not promoting the two GOP candidates.

-The president used the hourlong conversation to tick through a list of claims about the election in Georgia, including that hundreds of thousands of ballots mysteriously appeared in Fulton County, which includes Atlanta.
+The president used Saturday’s hourlong phone conversation to tick through a list of claims about the election in Georgia, including that hundreds of thousands of ballots mysteriously appeared in Fulton County, which includes Atlanta.
 Officials have said there is no evidence of that happening.

 The Georgia officials on the call are heard repeatedly pushing back against the president’s assertions, telling him that he’s relying on debunked theories and, in one case, selectively edited video.